corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 For this example, we generated maxmin ball covers $\mathcal{B}_{m,\eps_m}(\ell_0)$ and lastfirst neighborhood covers $\mathcal{N}_{m,k_m}(\ell_0)$ for each $m = 1,\ldots,n' \leq n$ and each sample, in all cases starting with a random seed point $\ell_0$.
 We computed the _landmark persistence_ of the known 0- and 1-dimensional features of $\Sph^1$---a single connected component and a single loop---which we define to be the range of numbers of landmarks over which the landmark cover recovered each feature.
-We report the shared ranges over which both features were recovered, though the results differ only slightly from the ranges over which the loop was recovered.
+We report the shared ranges over which both features were recovered, which we term the _landmark dominance_ after @deSilva2004, though the results differ only slightly from the ranges over which the loop was recovered.
 These we obtained by computing the sequence of Betti numbers $\beta_{i,m} = \beta_i(\mathcal{B}_{m,\eps_m}(\ell_0))$ or $\beta_{i,m} = \beta_i(\mathcal{N}_{m,k_m}(\ell_0))$ of the nerves of the associated sequence of covers.

 \begin{remark}